rohitdasari0424/rohitdasari0424.github.io/docs/path-follow-mechanics.md

 </p>

 ---

+> [!ATTENTION]
+> This page is for both Tank and Mecanum Drivetrains.

 > The first step of the algorithm is making the path
 > The path-follower algorithm works with 5 steps that run in a loop till the robot reaches the end of the path:
 >- Get the robot location